-MADRID (Reuters) - Spanish olive oil cooperative Hojiblanca is considering buying nationalized lender Bankia's (BKIA.MC) 16 percent stake in food group Deoleo (OLEO.MC), Hojiblanca's director general said in a newspaper interview.
+MADRID, April 6 (Reuters) - Spanish olive oil cooperative Hojiblanca is considering buying nationalised lender Bankia's 16 percent stake in food group Deoleo, Hojiblanca's director general said in a newspaper interview.

 Hojiblanca already holds a 10 percent stake in Deoleo, the world leader in sales of bottled olive oil.

 "If it's possible, we are not ruling out buying that stake.
 We are considering it," Antonio Luque said in an interview with El Economista published on Saturday.

 Bankia, rescued by the Spanish government last year, must sell stakes in other companies as part of a restructuring plan imposed after Spain received around 40 billion euros ($52.09 billion) of European aid for its ailing financial sector.